 Ipsos MORI’s current political polling design is based upon a telephone quota sample using both landline telephone numbers (generated by random digit dialling) and mobile numbers (a mix of random digit dialling and targeted sample for some hard to reach groups), weighted to demographic population totals, aimed at achieving a representative sample of all GB residents aged 18+ (not Northern Ireland).
 A two-part voting intention question is used with prompting on major parties and a follow-up “squeeze” question of those who were undecided or refused to the first question, and a turnout filter is used based on two questions (current stated likelihood to vote and previous voting behaviour).

 Quotas are set on gender, age, social grade, region, whether working full time, and educational qualifications.
 Data are weighted to match demographic population targets from reliable sources (ONS population estimates, National Readership Survey, Labour Force Survey, etc).
 These weights are applied simultaneously by rim-weighting.
-Data are weighted by age within gender, work status within gender, car in household within social grade, work sector (public sector/other) within Government Office Region, housing tenure, newspaper readership, and educational qualifications.
+Data are weighted by age within gender, work status within gender, ethnicity, car in household within social grade, work sector (public sector/other) within Government Office Region, housing tenure, newspaper readership, and educational qualifications.

 Respondents are included in the final totals if

 - They say they are at least 9 out of 10 certain to vote, and